mikhailshilkov/mikhailio-hugo/content/workshop/arm/9-functionapp/index.md

 The bottom two settings are not straightforward at all.
 What happens here is that we compose a connection string to the Storage Account using the account name and a SAS Token which is retrieved with `listKeys` function call.

-## Connection String as a Variable?
+## Connection string as a Variable?

 These two settings are both required, but they have exactly the same value.
-A software developer's mindset might suggest creating a new variable to contain the value, and referencing that variable from both application settings.
+Software developer's mindset might suggest creating a new variable to contain the value and referencing that variable from both application settings.

 Give it a try.